bgarbin/GUIDE/README.md

 # GUIDE
 Graphical User Interface for Differential Equations

 This package is made for simulating and interfacing differential equations using PyQt and pyqtgraph.
 The main code is located in GUIDE.py and is in charge of loading a user input.py file and creating the Graphical User Interface (parameters, variables, etc. and associated sliders, checboxes, keyboard keys, etc.) dynamically.
 The file GUIDE.ui is a layout of the graphical interface and each element (Tree, Dockarea, etc.) is filled by GUIDE.py.
 The user file input.py is the only file to be modified by the user.
-It contains definition of the plots, the variables, the observables, the parameters and the associated equations (also additional functionalities).
+It contains definitions of the plots, the variables, the observables, the parameters and the associated equations (also additional functionalities).

 Note: - only ODE are supported at the moment